johnfewell/react-components-v-000/README.md

 In older versions a method, `React.createClass()`, was used in place of where we were defining our own `Class`es and extending the `React.component` class (see code above!).
 While this `React.createClass()` method of creating React components has since been deprecated, it is still present in many older code bases and tutorials.
 For now, we recommend sticking with the up-to-date class syntax we present, but don't be alarmed if you come across unfamiliar ways to create React components.
 The [React documentation][old-react] is always there for you regarding backwards compatibility.

+## Why Do I have to submit this?

+The world may never know.

 ## Resources
 - [React Top-Level API](https://reactjs.org/docs/react-api.html)